Dependent Eligibility Verification - Human Resources at Ohio State

 Contact Alight Dependent Verification Center at 1-800-725-5810 to request an Opt-Out Form and return it as instructed in the packet.

 Termination of a dependent who was not eligible for coverage under our plan is not considered a COBRA (Consolidated Omnibus Budget Reconciliation Act of 1985) qualifying event and COBRA continuation of coverage is not available.

 Your dependent may be eligible for health coverage through the Health Insurance Marketplace.
 Go to healthcare.gov for more information, including an online application for health insurance coverage.

-If your dependent is eligible but their medical coverage was terminated due to failure to complete their verification by the deadline, contact HR Customer Service to discuss After-Tax medical coverage.
+If your dependent is eligible but their medical coverage was terminated due to failure to complete their verification by the deadline, contact HR Connection to discuss After-Tax medical coverage.

 No. The purpose of the Dependent Eligibility Verification is only to remove ineligible dependents.
 You may add or remove eligible dependents only during an annual open enrollment period or within 31 days of a qualifying status change.

 You may contact the government office in the county or state in which the event took place (e.g., birth, marriage, etc.).
 Most offices will mail a replacement document for a nominal fee within five business days.